lippard661/reportnew/README.md

 Also available at https://www.discord.org/lippard/software

-reportnew-1.28a.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
-Signify public key is https://www.discord.org/lippard/software/discord.org-2025-pkg.pub
+reportnew-1.29.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
+Signify public key is https://www.discord.org/lippard/software/discord.org-2026-pkg.pub
-Future releases in 2026 will be signed with https://www.discord.org/lippard/software/discord.org-2026-pkg.pub

-Current version is reportnew-1.28a of 1 January 2026.
+Current version is reportnew-1.29 of 3 January 2026.

 This version supports privilege separation on OpenBSD, macOS, and Linux, which requires the perl modules IO::FDPass (libio-fdpass-perl on Linux), Privileges::Drop (libprivileges-drop-perl on Linux), and either JSON::MaybeXS (libjson-maybexs-perl on Linux) or standard but slower module